kakoni/awesome-healthcare/README.md

 ### PHR
   * [Tidepool](https://github.com/tidepool-org) - Data platform to reduce the burden of Type 1 Diabetes.
   * [HealthLocker](https://github.com/healthlocker/healthlocker) - Elixir-based personal health record.

+### Telemedicine
+  * [Healthcare worker at home (HCW@home)](https://github.com/hcw-home) - HCW@Home is a scalable, institution-level secure video teleconsultation system for typical telemedicine scenarios, achieved through close collaboration with healthcare professionals.
+Tested on the field by public hostpitals and major NGOs, this solution is known for its reliability in low internet zones and its high security standards.
+It is fully open-source (GPLv3) and offers integrated features for chat, audio, and video calls using WebRTC.

 ### Research
   * [i2b2](https://www.i2b2.org) - Research data warehouse.